Key takeaways

 What is automated accounting for freelancers

 Automated accounting for freelancers uses connected tools that do the busy work for you, so your books update while you focus on clients.
-Bank feeds pull transactions daily, payment gateways sync collections and fees, OCR reads receipts from your phone, rules auto code expenses, recurring invoices send on time, and one click reconciliations close the loop.
-All of this flows into a live dashboard, so you can see cash flow, tax due dates, and profit in real time.
+Bank feeds pull transactions daily.
+Payment gateways sync collections and fees.
+OCR reads receipts from your phone.
+Rules auto code expenses.
+Recurring invoices send on time.
+One click reconciliations close the loop.

 Key parts that make it work

-- Bank feeds from your current account and cards, daily imports reduce manual entry and errors.
+- Bank feeds from your current account and cards.
+Daily imports reduce manual entry and errors.

-- Payment gateway sync from Razorpay, Stripe, or UPI apps, the sync splits fees from gross amounts so revenue stays correct.
+- Payment gateway sync from Razorpay, Stripe, or UPI apps.
+The sync splits fees from gross amounts so revenue stays correct.

-- Invoice templates with GST and HSN or SAC fields, include TDS logic so client deductions match your records.
+- Invoice templates with GST and HSN or SAC fields.
+Include TDS logic so client deductions match your records.

-- Expense automation through email forwarding and mobile scans, OCR reads vendor, date, GST, and amount, rules flag reverse charge for ads or SaaS where needed.
+- Expense automation through email forwarding and mobile scans.
+OCR reads vendor, date, GST, and amount.
+Rules flag reverse charge for ads or SaaS where needed.

-- Auto reconciliation that matches bank lines with invoices and bills, duplicates get flagged before they create noise.
+- Auto reconciliation that matches bank lines with invoices and bills.
+Duplicates get flagged before they create noise.

 - Compliance calendar for GSTR 1 and GSTR 3B, 26AS matching, and advance tax projections that adjust as revenue moves.

-- Reporting on client wise revenue, aging, and tax trackers, insights and alerts cut surprises before month end.
+- Reporting on client wise revenue, aging, and tax trackers.
+Insights and alerts cut surprises before month end.

 - Client portals for a clean payment experience and faster collections, which improves working capital.